First-time College Students

 - Apply for financial aid - Complete your FAFSA if you haven’t already done so using school code 002469.
 Then complete and file all financial aid documentation to STLCC for processing.

 - Take a placement test (if needed) - Find your fit with our placement tests.
-If you don’t have an ACT or SAT score, or if your score doesn’t meet our criteria, you can determine your course placement eligibility through testing at our Assessment Centers.
+If you don’t have an ACT or SAT score, or if your score doesn’t meet our criteria, you can determine your course placement eligibility through testing at our Testing Centers.

 - Attend a registration workshop and register for classes - First-time college students must attend a New Student Registration Workshop.
 During the workshop, you’ll meet with an academic advisor to plan your schedule and register for classes.